EU Licensed4.8/5

 Very common (more than 1 in 10 people):

-• Tiredness, particularly during the first weeks of treatment
+• Tiredness, especially in the first few weeks of treatment.

 Common (up to 1 in 10 people):